How to start a concept store

-The concept store is an emerging retail model for a new generation of shop owners.
+The concept store is an emerging retail model for a new generation of shopkeepers.
 They are places to discover a whole host of independent brands with a mutual vision.
-Sharing a store can be a cost-effective way to reap the benefits of brick and mortar — especially if you utilize a temporary retail space.
+Sharing a store can be a cost-effective way to reap the benefits of brick and mortar — especially if you utilise a temporary retail space.

 To help you navigate the process of launching a concept store, we met with two owners: Niko Dafkos, Co-Founder of Earl of East and Justin Kerzner, President of Naked Retail Group.
 Together, we compiled some crucial steps to take to ensure success: